billpugh/cmsc398z-student-downloads/week13/README.md

 When you first start claude, it will ask you to authenticate.
 You will need to do this to get claude access inside of codespaces.

 Once claude is running, tell it `walk me through @docs/LESSON_PLAN.md`.
-If you want an overview
+An overview of the lesson plan is in [GOAL-WEEK1.md](GOAL-WEEK1.md).